What is the Renin-Angiotensin System?

-Renin-angiotensin system is a hormone system involved in the regulation of arterial blood pressure and plasma sodium concentration.
+Renin-angiotensin system is a physiological hormone system involved in the regulation of arterial blood pressure and plasma sodium concentration.

 - Build resistance vessels hence increasing arterial pressure and systemic vascular resistance.